bcgsc/abyss/README.md

 	../configure CC=gcc-10 CXX=g++-10

-If Boost is installed at a non-standard location, you can specify the path to it:

-	../configure --with-boost=/path/to/boost

-If you wish to build the assembler with MPI support and it is installed in a non-standard location, you can specify the path to it:

-	../configure --with-mpi=/path/to/openmpi

 While OpenMPI is assumed by default you can switch to LAM/MPI or MPICH
 using:

         ../configure --enable-lammpi
         ../configure --enable-mpich

-ABySS should be built using the sparsehash library to reduce memory usage, although it will build without.
-Its path can be specified with:

-	../configure -with-sparsehash=/path/to/sparsehash

-If the optional dependency SQLite is installed in non-standard directories, its location can be specified with:

-	../configure --with-sqlite=/path/to/sqlite3

 The default maximum k-mer size is 192 and may be decreased to reduce memory usage or increased at compile time.
 This value must be a